jawordpressorg/core-handbook/core/about/release-cycle/wordpress-release-team-and-focus-leads.md

 *   Work with the Documentation Lead to ensure timely publishing of performance related dev note posts prior to or early in the beta phase
 *   Support team members contributing to tickets in the performance focus, e.g. through triaging, coordinating team members to help with feedback, code review, and benchmarking, as well as guidance on communication and documentation related tasks such as enhancing WordPress core documentation or writing dev notes
 *   Coordinate the contributions to tickets, pull requests/patches, tests, performance benchmarks, code reviews, etc.
+*   Run benchmarks to assess the performance of the release compared to the previous stable release, once the Beta or RC is available
+*   Draft and publish a Make Core post highlighting the release’s performance improvements and sharing key metrics from the benchmarks

 ### Default Theme